The Telepathy Tapes

 The Telepathy Tapes is a podcast by documentary director Ky Dickens.
 The podcast presents nonspeaking autistic children that are claimed to demonstrate telepathic communication and other paranormal abilities.
 Season 1 was released in 2024.

-The show has been criticized for omitting well-established scientific findings that tend to invalidate two of its central premises: (1) The existence of the paranormal is not scientifically established; and (2) The show promotes a discredited therapeutic technique called "facilitated communication" which proponents claim uncovers the communication abilities of non-verbal autistic individuals while the published evidence shows facilitators, rather than the autistic individuals, are the true authors of the messages produced.
+The show has been criticized for omitting well-established scientific findings that contradict its central premise.
+The show promotes a discredited therapeutic technique called "facilitated communication" which proponents claim uncovers the communication abilities of non-verbal autistic individuals while the published evidence shows facilitators, rather than the autistic individuals, are the true authors of the messages produced.

 Description

 Based on certain unreviewed speculations of former psychiatrist Diane Hennacy Powell, the podcast entertains the notion that nonspeaking autistic children communicate telepathically with people around them relying on personal testimony, anecdotes, and interviews with proponents of paranormal powers.
 The Telepathy Tapes was directed by American documentary maker Ky Dickens.
 Dickens's degrees are in communications, fine arts and sociology while she describes herself as a "science nerd".
 She became interested in this subject when she heard Powell speaking on another podcast.
 Powell is heavily featured and the podcast's website contends that she has been researching the topic for a decade.
 The audience is invited to subscribe to the paywalled portion of the website to see the videos of the children trying to read minds and fund her research activities.

 Interviews with parents of autistic children constitute the core of most episodes, with people presented as experts and Dickens chiming in to speculate about paranormal powers.
 Listeners can hear sessions during which autistic children try to guess numbers and words their parent is thinking about, successes in these tests being presented as evidence of telepathy.
 The podcast also features Dickens' camera technician in the role of a hardened materialist skeptic who turns into a believer in the course of the series.

 The podcast quickly gathered a very large audience during the Fall of 2024, briefly becoming the most popular podcast on some streaming services in the United States and the United Kingdom.
 As of January 2025, The Telepathy Tapes had a 4.9 stars rating on Spotify with over 2,000 reviews.
 Dickens has announced the second season of the podcast would feature non-autistic telepaths and is raising funding for a television production.